Research & Monitoring

 Foal patrol on Grevy's zebra is conducted monthly to establish the number of newborn foals and the survival rate into the juvenile and adult stages.

-Lewa’s Predator Research looks to determine and monitor the impact of lion and hyena predation on the endangered Grevy’s zebra and other ungulates on the Conservancy.
-Predation on newborn rhino calves has also increased in recent years.
+Lewa’s Predator Research looks to determine and monitor the movement and population dynamics of predators across the landscape, specifically lions and hyenas.
+The team also monitors the impact of lion and hyena predation on the endangered Grevy’s zebra and other ungulates on the Conservancy, as well as human-predator conflict in the neighbouring communities.

-In order to improve the quality and biodiversity of Lewa's rangelands, the Conservancy alternates between prescribed burning techniques and livestock grazing.
-Over 1,500 head of cattle from different communities graze on Lewa each day, and are confined to moveable holding pens at night.
+In order to improve the quality and biodiversity of Lewa's rangelands, the Conservancy carries out a grazing programme where herds of cattle from different communities graze on Lewa each day, and are confined to moveable holding pens at night.
 Having cattle graze and trample on the rank grasses helps create favourable conditions for seed germination, because of the combination of manuring, urination, and the breaking down of hard, crusty earth.
 Once the grass is completely grazed the pens are rotated to different areas.

 The researchers’ system has proven successful.
 The high biomass and moribund grass on grazed blocks has gone down, and the regeneration of nutritious vegetation has attracted plains game back into the area.